jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module2/lab3.rst

 - See the `reference <http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/refguide/schema-reference.html#service-http>`_
   for full details

-Now that we understand how declarations are defined let's go through some examples.
+Now that we understand how declarations are defined let us go through some examples.
 While completing the following tasks be sure to review the JSON :guilabel:`Body` of the requests to how the declaration is defined.